SIMON BOLIVAR BIG BAND JAZZ

 University Auditorium and finally in Boston at Jordan Hall New England Conservatory.

 – Caracas Jazz Festival.
-May 2014, sharing stage with national and international artists.
+May 2014, sharing the stage with national and international artists.